 When asked to define how they feel underpaid, they say their “expertise is not properly rewarded or recognized,” suggesting emotional defeat as well.

 Questionable practices further come into light from 25 percent of those who say they’re eligible for overtime, but their employer refuses to pay them for it.
 This number could be higher, as 16 percent of those who say they’re not eligible for overtime to say they’re misclassified.

 What’s Valued?
 Raises, Healthcare, and Flexibility

-There is some good news: 74 percent of the respondents in the QuickBooks survey say they got a raise in 2018 at a 9 percent average increase.
+There is some good news to win the hiring war: 74 percent of the respondents in the QuickBooks survey say they got a raise in 2018 at a 9 percent average increase.
 When pitted against dental, vision, retirement savings, and wellness benefits, healthcare is the most desirable benefit among respondents.
 And of those who do get benefits, 1 in 3 says benefits have improved.

 When asked about an incentive they’d want most, 76 percent want a flexible working schedule.
 But a flexible working schedule doesn’t always mean working from home.

 In another survey from TSheets by QuickBooks, employees appreciate the ability to come in late or leave early not just as a great perk but as a catalyst for productivity.

 In accounting, “assets” and “expenses” carry very different weights.
 The best assets not only don’t depreciate, but their value grows over time.
 An expense, on the other hand, is something with a short shelf-life, something that you spend money on.
 Think rent, utilities, and stationery.

 In business, your employees affect every aspect of your operation, from service quality to product, culture, and even reputation.

 Thirty-one percent of the respondents in the QuickBooks survey has been with the company for six years or more, suggesting retention is possible even for small businesses.
-And treating your employees as an investment may be the mindset you need to win in this war for talent.
+And treating your employees as an investment may be the mindset you need to win in this hiring war for talent.